1. Include an Image of the Cover

 Book review bloggers have the privilege of influencing.
 Readers want to know who might enjoy the book you’re promoting!

 6. Tell Us About the Author

-I always include a snippet of who the author is because readers usually want to know about the person behind the story.
+I always include a snippet of who the author is.
+Readers usually want to know about the person behind the story.
 I copy and paste the short biography included on the author’s website.
-I always make sure to include a link to the author’s blog if he or she has one.
+I always make sure to include a link to the author’s blog.

 7. Include Fun Extras and Links

 - Does the book have a book trailer?
 Link to it!

 - Does the author have a Facebook page, a Twitter profile, or a Pinterest board devoted to the book you’re reviewing?
 Link to them!